Peggy Pratt, PhD, RD, LDN

 My education includes receiving my MS and PhD in Nutrition from Texas Woman’s University and my Bachelor of Science in Dietetics from Kansas State University.
 I am also a Certified Eating Disorder dietitian.
-I'm currently serving as President-Elect for the Knoxville Academy of Nutrition and Dietetics and have been awarded the Outstanding Dietitian of the Year and Outstanding Dietetic Educator of the Year.
+I'm currently serving as President for the Knoxville Academy of Nutrition and Dietetics and have been awarded the Outstanding Dietitian of the Year and Outstanding Dietetic Educator of the Year.

 My work experiences include provision of nutrition therapy for patients in the hospital and outpatient setting.
 I have also worked in school nutrition programs.
-For the past several years I have been solely devoted to working with clients who struggle with eating disorders, polycystic ovarian syndrome, weight concerns and body image issues.
-Aside from my work in private practice, I am a former adjunct faculty member at the University of Tennessee-Knoxville and work with the athletic department to provide eating disorder services to student athletes.
+For the past several years I have been solely devoted to working with clients who struggle with eating disorders, polycystic ovarian syndrome, weight body image concerns, food sensitivities and hormone issues.
+I am a former adjunct faculty member at the University of Tennessee-Knoxville and work with the athletic department to provide eating disorder services to student athletes.